Apollo Sports advance into 2nd round

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Apollo Sports advanced into 2nd round of M Yaseen Akhter Memorial Cricket Tournament when they beat Shoabi Club by 5 wickets in a low-scoring match at Pindi Gym ground.
+LAHORE: Apollo Sports advanced into 2nd round of M Yaseen Akhter Memorial Cricket Tournament when they beat Shoaib Club by 5 wickets in a low-scoring match at Pindi Gym ground.

-In another match, Chand Memorial Club defeated Pindi Gym by 12 runs at Pindi Gym ground.

 Scores: